dphilipson/typescript-fsa-reducers/README.md

 top of and assumes familiarity with the excellent [typescript-fsa](https://github.com/aikoven/typescript-fsa).

-Suppose we have the setup:
+Suppose we have used [typescript-fsa](https://github.com/aikoven/typescript-fsa) to define our state and some actions:
 ```ts
 import actionCreatorFactory from "typescript-fsa";
 const actionCreator = actionCreatorFactory();